rtyng/The-Retro-Learning-Center/notes.md

 Structure:

+HTML

-Main page with links and retro design -> index.html
+    index.html -> Main page with links and retro design

-Topics of data science tools and their applications -> courses.html
+    courses.html -> Topics of data science tools and their applications

-contact information with links to linkedin and github and more general information about me -> about.html
+    about.html -> Contact information with links to linkedin and github and more general information

+CSS

+    main.css -> primary styles common for the site

+    retrostyle.css -> specifc for retro themed styles

+JS

+    main.js -> common functions and scripts

+    interactive.js -> user interaction specifics

+Assets

+    folder for miscellaneous resources